hyperaschain-com/hyperas-contracts/README.md

 ### Key Functions

 #### a.
 Initialization (initialize)
-- Sets up HYRA with the name "Hyperas Chain" and the symbol "HYRA".
+- Sets up HYRA with the name "HYRA" and the symbol "HYRA".
 - Grants admin rights to the contract deployer.
 - Adds the initializer address to the pool list and mints the initial token supply to this address.